EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/source/developer_guide/configuration_file_guide.md

+# Configuration file guide

 `data_raw/user_config` contains all the toml files which outline the structure of the excel files that will be produced for TIMES/VEDA.
 These are effectively metadata describing what data should go into the excel sheets, and how it should be arranged.

-Each toml configuration file should contain:
+To modify or build new config files,

+## Key toml obects

+The `.toml` configuration files must contain the following objects.

+### `[WorkBookName]`

-### 1: A workbook name (internally referred to as `WorkBookName`).
+The workbook name (internally referred to as `WorkBookName`).
+This names the workbook that the data will be saved to.

-All tags designated in a particular toml will be added to the workbook specified at the top of the file.
-It is possible to have multiple tomls insert data into the same workbook, but if you want a different workbook, you'll need to make a new toml.
-This will name the workbook you're creating, so it needs to:
-a) follow Veda rules for these, and
+This workbook name is applied to all tags in the toml file, and they will be saved under this workbook name by default.
+It is possible to add a different `WorkBookName` to individual table configs within the file, and this will overwrite the default one.
+THis is sometimes useful when you want to create a small, supplementary file (such as a subres transformation file) but would prefer to keep all the config rules in a single place.

+Note the following:

+ - Note that the workbook name should follow the appropriate Veda rules for distinguishing different kinds of files (baseyear, scenario, etc).
+ - The `.xlsx` suffix should not be included - this is added later when files are generated
-b) if it's intended to be a baseyear workbook (VT_NAME_SECTOR_VERSION) then it also needs to be mapped the same way in the TIMES BookRegion_Map variable
+ - if it's intended to be a baseyear workbook (using the `VT_[NAME]_[SECTOR]_[VERSION]` structure) then it also needs to be mapped the same way in the TIMES `BookRegion_Map` variable

+### `[TableName]`
-### 2: A list of tables specified by `[TableName]`.

-`[TableName]` is not actually used by TIMES or Veda, so it can be whatever you want.
+Each `.toml` configuration file contains a list of tables to be fed into the model.
+Each individual table is given a `TableName`, which acts as this table's ID.
+This name is not actually used by TIMES or Veda, so it can be whatever you want.
 Come up with a descriptive name for whatever the table is, or match the Veda name (like "TimePeriods" or something).

-The table names must be unique for each table and workbook, as BookName/TableName are used as a lookup key for these.
+The table names must be unique for each table and workbook, as `WorkBookName`/`TableName` are used as a lookup key for these.

-### 3: `TableName` metadata rules:
+## Objects within each table

-TableName can contain anything you want, but some variables will be explicitly treated:
+Tags within each `TableName` are described below.
+They can contain anything you want, but some variables will be explicitly treated:

+### `[WorkBookName]` (optional)
-  - `WorkBookName`: will specify a different workbook name for this table.
+  This specifies a different workbook name for this table, overwriting the file-wide [WorkBookName].
 Almost never needed, but useful if you need to output a subres or transformation or scenario workbook related to what you're doing and don't want to make a whole new config file for it.
+### `[SheetName]`
-  - `SheetName`: will name the sheet this table is added to.
-If missing, it will default to creating a sheet that matches BookName
+This names the sheet this table is added to.
+If missing, it will default to creating a sheet that matches [WorkBookName].
+### `[TagName]`
-  - `TagName`: will set the tag for this table (eg "FI_T", etc).
+This sets the tag for this table (eg "FI_T", etc).
 Tilde not needed.
 If missing, it will default to the TableName (this will almost always mean Veda doesn't know what you're talking about, except for some SysSettings tags)
+### `[UCSets]`
-  - `UCSets`: the uc_sets designation.
+The uc_sets designation.
 If missing, will not be used.
 This is just for the user constraint tables and will often not be necessary.
-If used, they must be a dict (see below )
+If used, they must be a dict (see below for implentation options )
+### `[Description]`
-  - `Description`: Enter a short description of the purpose of this table.
+Enter a short description of the purpose of this table.
 Not used by TIMES/VEDA, so can be anything you want.
 Will be read into the config metadata table, so can be helpful for reviewing the final structure later.
 Is also printed to the output tables for a quick reference.
+### `[DataLocation]`
-  - `DataLocation`: the file path for the data this table is expected to contain.
+The file path for the data this table is expected to contain.
 If missing, it will instead look for `Data`.
+### `[Data]`
-  - `Data`: a dictionary for the data contained in this TableName.
+A dictionary for the data contained in this TableName.
 Allows you to specify the data directly in the config file rather than an external file, which can be useful for smaller, simpler tables.
 Note: If both `Data` and `DataLocation` are not included within TableName, then the module will take all variables not listed above and assume these are intended to be a dictionary of data.
 This means it will insert these into the final excel file.

+## Example config files

 ### TOML `TableName` examples

-  This means we can represent a whole table in a config file as simply as follows:
+THe below is the simplest possible table, with a `TableName` of `StartYear`.
+This creates a small table with a single variable and entry, which will be written to a sheet in the workbook

   ```toml